tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-09-tech-comm-trends-more-collaboration-with-engineers.md

 The latter is true for me.
 I occasionally work with a design team in my current role.
 They create design mocks, and they ask me to review the text.
 I provide detailed feedback that covers every aspect of text in the UI, from button labels to microcopy, dialog box text, error messages, and more.

 However, I don't do a lot of UX copywriting (maybe once a month), since we have a small design team and they don't crank out new user interfaces too often.
 But without the UX team, I'm not sure I would be regularly included in these UI writing efforts.
 In this case, UX has increased my role rather than taken it away.

+On the other hand, without the UX design team, I'm sure the user interface that the engineers (without UX skills) might create would be so bad that I'd be called in with great urgency to provide more detailed explanations, even video tutorials walking users through the confusing process.
+So whether UX has a positive or negative influence on my need within teams is somewhat uncertain to me.

 ## Evaluating trends based on tech comm job data